Brett Winborn, Ph.D.

 Dr. Winborn focuses his practice on helping innovators within the biotechnology, life science, and medical device fields craft comprehensive protection strategies for their technologies.
 He partners with clients through all stages of the patent development process from due diligence and freedom-to-operate intelligence to prosecution and post-grant proceedings.
 Dr. Winborn’s practice focuses on molecular and cellular biology including the areas of biochemistry, microbiology, nutraceuticals, therapeutic methods, and genetic engineering.

-A recent law school graduate, Dr. Winborn previously worked as a research assistant and legal extern with the University of Iowa where he drafted provisional patent applications, office action responses, prior art searches, and claim charts.
+Dr. Winborn previously worked as a research assistant and legal extern with the University of Iowa where he drafted provisional patent applications, office action responses, prior art searches, and claim charts.
 Dr. Winborn holds a bachelor of science degree from the University of Miami, as well as a doctoral degree and a law degree from the University of Iowa.
 While in law school, he received the Innovation, Business, and Law Excellence Award from the College of Law.

 Before pursuing a legal career, Dr. Winborn served as a postdoctoral research fellow at St. Jude Children’s Research Hospital where he developed an innovative proteomics-based approach to network biology to successfully predict new disease genes.
 His work resulted in the identification of a new causative gene for ALS.
 He also regularly collaborated with scientists on a range of research and development projects involving disease genetics and biology.
 His technical experience includes work on proteomics, genomics, transcriptomics, bioinformatics, genetics, antibody development, RNA interference, and protein and nucleic acid technologies.